AnDruStein/HtmlS/README.md

 ```javascript
 ~ Hello Htmls ~
 ```
-* Comments also appear in the console
+- comments also appear in the console
 #
 ### Elements
 ```javascript